 Russian natural gas exporter Gazprom reduced

-supplies to Ukraine after Kiev failed to meet a deadline to pay
+supplies to Ukraine on Monday after Kiev failed to meet a

 "There was a reasonable flight-to-quality bid overnight with